Read on to put your mind at rest

 Q: Do you work with hoarders?

 A: I’m often asked if I can help hoarders and the answer is that it depends!
 Hoarding disorder is a serious and complex mental illness that requires psychological intervention to overcome.
 While I have read widely about hoarding disorder, I am not a therapist, and I believe that for my hands-on decluttering service to work successfully with hoarders, they must first get psychological help to adjust their mindset and manage anxiety levels.
-I am currently looking into training as a CBT practitioner in order to better support clients with hoarding tendencies.
 If you are affected by hoarding disorder please visit my "Resources for Hoarders" blog post for more info.

 Q: Will you help me sell items I no longer want to keep?